rubocop/rubocop/manual/development.md

 we strive to make this consistent.
 PRs improving RuboCop documentation are very welcome.

 Run `rake generate_cops_documentation` to apply your `yard` documentation into the manual.
-CI will fail if the manual and `yard` comments do not match exactly. `rake default` and `rake parallel` will also generate the new documentation.
+CI will fail if the manual and `yard` comments do not match exactly. `rake default` will also generate the new documentation.

 ### Testing your cop in a real codebase